 An Identity Provider (IdP) is a system that authenticates a user on behalf of another system.
-A popular configuration is Active Directory being the IdP for HelloID.
-Other systems can be used as IdPs, such as G Suite or Azure.
+Active Directory is the most common IdP for HelloID, but other IdPs can also be used, such as G Suite or Azure.

 By default, there are no IdPs configured for HelloID.
 In this case, users can only authenticate to HelloID as local user accounts that live within HelloID.
 By adding an IdP, such as Active Directory, users will be able to log into HelloID with credentials from that system.